 Next: blood-glucose checking 4 times a day (after each meal) with a meter.
 Overwhelming?
 Yes.
 Stressful?
 Absolutely.
 But necessary.

 After two weeks following the diet and monitoring, they reviewed the pattern.
 My fasting number refused to budge.
 No matter how I tweaked diet or exercise, it stayed high.
 That meant I had progressed to what they called “type 2 gestational diabetes” — meaning I would require insulin.
-I felt like I failed my body—and my baby.
+I felt like I failed my body—and my baby, and if you’ve been there, you know what that feels like.

 We met with doctors.
 We weighed options: oral medication (metformin) or injectable insulin.
-After research, we chose nightly insulin injections—I would inject myself in the stomach each night for the rest of the pregnancy.
+After research, I chose nightly insulin injections—I would inject myself in the stomach each night for the rest of the pregnancy.
 I hate needles, but of course I did whatever it took for a healthy pregnancy.
 I started at 8 units/night, and as the baby grew, that rose to 36 units/night.
+I have to say, injecting yourself in your growing belly is not something your body naturally wants you to do, it took several attempts each time.

-I added a 10–15 minute walk after every single meal.
+Exercising and more specially adding a 10–15 minute walk after every single meal is really important, I would encourage that for everyone not just diabetics.
 I started maternity leave a few weeks early to reduce stress (because — yes — stress affects blood sugar).
-Timing of meals became rigid.
-Everything shifted.
+Timing of meals became rigid, and instead of just getting to eat things because “baby wants it or craves it” was no longer an excuse.

 Here are some of the go-to meals and snacks that helped me: